MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. Launch the code trace tests:
    + On Machine Learning Server 9.3, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges and run one of run these commands to trace the execution of a code block or script:
      ```
+     # Authenticate with the CLI if you haven't already
+     az login --mls

      # Trace execution of an inline R code block
      az ml admin diagnostic code --runtime R --block "x<-5;x"
      # Trace execution of an R script